TurkishBots/languages/README.md

-# languages
+# TurkishBots Languages

-The bot languages
+The common languages of TurkishBots